SPEAKER OF THE HOUSE OF ASSEMBLY

 - maintain, in an impartial, non-partisan manner, the order and security of the House and restrain unruly or unparliamentary behaviour;

-- maintain the integrity and independence of the Parliament and safeguard its authority and protect its Members.
-This includes close involvement with the Standing Orders and Privileges Committees;
+- maintain the integrity and independence of the Parliament and safeguard its authority and protect its members, which includes close involvement with the Standing Orders and Privileges Committees;

-- undertake official duties for and to represent the Parliament e.g. to transmit approved money Bills to the State Governor for Royal Assent, and during VIP visits.
+- undertake official duties for the Parliament for example to transmit approved money bills to the State Governor for Royal Assent.